-- □ vnotch_linear_contact.out this output file contains details of model data, assigned attributes and selected statistics of the analysis. - □ vnotch_linear_contact.mys this is the LUSAS results file which is loaded automatically into the □ Treeview to allow results processing to take place.
+□ vnotch_linear_contact.out this output file contains details of model data, assigned attributes and selected statistics of the analysis.

+□ vnotch_linear_contact.mys this is the LUSAS results file which is loaded automatically into the □ Treeview to allow results processing to take place.

 If errors are listed that for some reason you cannot correct, a file is provided to recreate the model information correctly, allowing a subsequent analysis to be run successfully.
+You may download this file from the user area of the LUSAS website.

-□ vnotch_linear_contact_modelling.vbs carries out the modelling of the example.
+vnotch_linear_contact_modelling.lvb carries out the modelling of the example.